Given the time of year, we’ve decided to innovate some changes to the new year’s tradition of resolutions.

 - Here’s what your list might look like if you want to eat better: prioritize veggies with every meal, enjoy foods you love from time to time, so you don’t feel deprived, and try to eat one meal a day without any distractions.

 - Or put a number alongside your goal.
-For example, if you want to get stronger, in 2021, your goal could be to bench press 30lbs, and each week you can add a little more weight.
+For example, if you want to get stronger, your goal could be to bench press 30 pounds, and each week you can add a little more weight.
 If you want to build core strength, your goal could be to plank for 5 minutes, and you can work your way up.

 - If you need an incentive, how does getting stronger by 1% every day sound?
 Coach Natalie’s Stronger Every Day program builds discipline and will help you get consistent with working out as you get in shape.
 Learn more about our Strength Score.

 Pro Tip: Celebrate your fitness journey on Tonal.
 Use Achievements and workout streaks to build on your progress from day-to-day.
-Not only do you get to mark key moments and milestones like hitting 50,000lbs or your 50th workout, but instead of generic resolutions, you can use these features as stepping stones towards bigger fitness goals.
+Not only do you get to mark key moments and milestones like hitting 50,000 pounds or your 50th workout, but instead of generic resolutions, you can use these features as stepping stones toward bigger fitness goals.

 Most resolutions are about giving something up.
 Instead of that, give yourself the time, space, and energy to fulfill your goals.
 Whether you want to do a pushup on your toes, eat healthier, practice more self-care and gratitude, or be more mindful and present — it all starts with being firm and resolute about the time you make for yourself.
 You can make a positive impact on your life in as little as five minutes a day.